n8n-io/n8n-docs/docs/user-management/rbac/role-types.md

 # RBAC role types

 /// info | Feature availability
-The editor role requires an enterprise license.
+The editor and viewer roles require an enterprise license.
 ///

 With RBAC, there are three user roles: admin, editor, and viewer.
 The user's role controls what the user can do in the project.
 A user can have different roles on different projects.